-Box 8.5: Medical Tourism - A great opportunity
+Box 8.6: Medical Tourism - A great opportunity

 You might have seen and heard on TV news or read in newspapers about foreigners flocking to India for surgeries, liver transplants, dental and even cosmetic care.
 Why?
-Because India's health services combine the latest medical technologies with qualified professionals and are cheaper for foreigners as compared to costs of similar healthcare services in their own countries.
+Because our health services combine the latest medical technologies with qualified professionals and are cheaper for foreigners as compared to costs of similar healthcare services in their own countries.
 In 2016, as many as 2,01,000 foreigners visited India for medical treatment.
 And this figure is likely to increase by 15 per cent each year.
-Experts predict that by 2020 India could earn more than 500 billion rupees a year through such 'medical tourism'.
+Experts predict that by 2020 India could earn more than 500 billion rupees through such 'medical tourism'.
+Health infrastructure can be upgraded to attract more foreigners to India.

-Sources : Ministry of Tourism, Government of India and www.grantthornton.in construction and the provision of medical services.
+Sources: Ministry of Tourism, Government of India and www.grantthornton.in construction and the provision of medical services.
 In 2001-02, there were more than 13 lakh medical enterprises employing 22 lakh people; more than 80 per cent of them are single person owned, and operated by one person occasionally employing a hired worker.
 Scholars point out that the private sector in India has grown independently without any major regulation; some private practitioners are not even registered doctors and are known as quacks.

-Since the 1990s, owing to liberalisation measures, many non-resident Indians and industrial and pharmaceutical companies have set up state-of-the-art super-specialty hospitals to attract India's rich and medical tourists (see Box 8.5).
+Since the 1990s, owing to liberalisation measures, many non-resident Indians and industrial and pharmaceutical companies have set up state-of-the-art super-specialty hospitals to attract India's rich and medical tourists (see Box 8.6).
 Do you think most people in India can get access to such super-specialty hospitals?
 Why not?
 What could be done so that every person in India could access a decent quality healthcare?

-Box 8.6: Community and Non-profit Organisations in Healthcare
+Box 8.7: Community and Non-profit Organisations in Healthcare